|

 Page 1

-| Links to Military Page | 1 | 2 | |
+Links to Military Page | 1 | 2 | |

 Master Craftsmen Stan Saperstein's historic interests and Re-Enacting lead him towards research and restoration experience with Military artifacts.
-Serving as Director of Preservation for several local museums including The National Museum of the American Revolution, Camp Olden, The Sons of Revolutionary War Veterans, and The NJ National Gaurd 112th Field Artillery brought on multiple restoration projects.
+Serving as Director of Preservation for several local museums including The National Museum of the American Revolution, Camp Olden, The Sons of Revolutionary War Veterans, and The NJ National Guard 112th Field Artillery brought on multiple restoration projects.
 Check back soon for more details on our museum work.

-Saber and Foot Soldier's Sword
+Circa 1865 M-1860 Calvary Saber and Foot Soldier's Sword

 |